ShawnZhong/CS400-X-Team/x_team_style_guide.md

 ## X-Team 75 Style Guide

-Basically follow the default Eclipse style: Ctrl + Alt + F to format properly
+Basically follow the default Eclipse style: Ctrl + Shift + F to format properly

 ## Naming conventions
 Somewhat descriptive name.
 Avoid using 'a', 'a1', 'abc', or anything like that.